-In the YCMTSU Department [“You can’t make this shit up”], a friend of the project recently called to our attention a postcard offering on the Online Auction Site that Dare Not Speak Its name: the RPPC view of an urban fire.
+In the YCMTSU Department [“You can’t make this shit up”], a friend of the project recently called our attention to a postcard offering (on the Online Auction Site that Dare Not Speak).
+Its name: the RPPC view of an urban fire.

-Then, yesterday, Mr Johnson called to my attention a listing on eBay for another copy of that card — it’s relatively easy to tell one RPPC from another “identical” card — a listing that identified the image as “Agincourt Iowa”!
+Then, yesterday, Mr Johnson called my attention to a listing on eBay for another copy of that card — it’s relatively easy to tell one RPPC from another “identical” card — a listing that identified the image as “Agincourt Iowa”!
 Now we’ve been known to play fast and loose with history but never imagined that one of the project’s many fictions would enter the realm of fact.
-The slight guilt I feel encourages me to buy the damned card.
+The slight guilt I feel encourages (obligates?) me to buy the damned card.
 Whaduya think?